-During public consultation two confidential comments and one non-confidential comment was received from third parties.
-The confidential comments included information on the availability of two alternative active substances for the product type 4, while the non-confidential comments included information claiming the essentiality of the active substance for the product type 4.
-In addition, there are several other active substances intended for use in the same product type already approved or are currently being reviewed under Regulation (EU) No 528/2012.
+During public consultation two confidential comment were received from third parties.
+The confidential comment included information on the availability of an alternative active substance for the product type 11.
+In addition, there are several other active substances intended for use in the same product type already approved or are currently being reviewed under Regulation (EU) No 528/2012b.